swellander/schools-in-session/readme.md

 - [ ] figure out a way to connect schools and students (and viceversa) on client, rather than connecting them twice(redundantly) on server (src/store/school.js 53:7)
 - [ ] get rid of all underlines
 - [ ] fix warnings
-- [ ] delete a school, then navigate to a school-detail. fix that bug.
+- [ ] delete a school, then navigate to a school-detail. fix that bug
+- [ ] fix whole number gpa issue

 ## Ideas to fill extra time